NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 Time-based chunking creates chunks based on time intervals.
 One chunk can contain all the observations from a single hour, day, week, month etc. In most cases, such chunks will vary in the number of observations they contain.
-Specify ``chunk_period`` argument to get appropriate split.
-See the example below that chunks data quarterly:
+Specify the ``chunk_period`` argument to get appropriate split.
+The example below chunks data quarterly.

 .. code-block:: python